 So, those trying to support a false position attack anything that contradicts it.
 Discounting facts or arguments because of their scarcity is the potential sign of an illegitimate position.
 A first-line defense is to debunk legitimate facts and new valid theories.
 Scarcity is an argument people use to discredit discoveries in science and archeology.

-Western religion has a history of cleansing the populace of sources that contradict their worldview.
+Western religion has a history of cleansing the populace of sources contradicting their worldview.
 Remember, the scarcity of data does not mean it is false and should not deter the modern-day truth-seeker.

 3. Ad hominem Attack